 eBay has adopted physical, technical and operational controls to protect cardholder data and comply with the Payment Card Industry Data Security Standards (PCI DSS).
 We are currently performing PCI level one compliance at the highest form of security in the payment card industry and buyer payments data is not shared with the seller.

 What are you going to do with my information?

-The information you provide will allow us to send your payouts and comply with global regulations, which helps keep eBay a trusted marketplace.
+The information you provide will allow us to send your payouts and comply with applicable laws, which help keep eBay a trusted marketplace.